mckinseyacademy/mcka-theme/docs/SSO/SSO_Devstack_Setup.md

 * If running on solutions fork, make sure [notifications feature conflict][notifications-conflict] is resolved.
   Otherwise, disable the notifications feature in lms.env.json -> FEATURES -> `'ENABLE_NOTIFICATIONS': false`.
-* [Exchange Metadata][metadata-exchange] section speaks about exchanging metadata with identity provider: in development you might want to use testshib - see the [Testshib Configuration][testshib-configuration] section.
+* [Exchange Metadata][metadata-exchange] section speaks about exchanging metadata with identity provider: in development you might want to use any of the suggested test identity providers - see the [Test Identity Providers][test-identity-providers] section.
 * Identity Provider might not provide a URL LMS can use to fetch metadata, but allows exporting metadata.
 If that's the case, leave "Metadata Source" field empty (if fails validation - set any value).
 In such case, it is possible to set up provider data manually: